Sanofi use of cash scrutinised as L'Oreal stake buyback fades

-PARIS French drugmaker Sanofi (SASY.PA) will face market scrutiny over what it plans to do with its cash as the prospect of a massive buyback of its shares held by L'Oreal (OREP.PA) fades.
+PARIS, Feb 11 French drugmaker Sanofi will face market scrutiny over what it plans to do with its cash as the prospect of a massive buyback of its shares held by L'Oreal fades.

-L'Oreal thus remains Sanofi's biggest shareholder with a stake of close to 9 percent, worth about $12 billion (7 billion pounds), and its Chief Executive Jean-Paul Agon told a conference call that L'Oreal was "very happy" with that situation.
+L'Oreal thus remains Sanofi's biggest shareholder with a stake of close to 9 percent, worth about $12 billion, and its Chief Executive Jean-Paul Agon told a conference call that L'Oreal was "very happy" with that situation.

 Shares in Sanofi dropped nearly 2 percent after the deal was announced, reflecting disappointment over the lost opportunity for the drugmaker to proceed with a debt-funded share buyback that would have substantially boosted its earnings per share.